-Outstanding debts as at 30 June 2019 were R290 840 221.
+Outstanding debts as at 30 June 2020 were R518 003 226.
 The municipality enforces payment for services through the implementation of the debt collection and credit control policy.
+The COVID-19 pandemic has negatively impacted on the municipality's collection rate.
 Although significant effort is being made to increase the collection rate, there is still a persistent culture of non-payment in certain areas of the municipality.